-If we’ve already installed your charge point (and we’ve made reasonable attempts to get the information we need for the OLEV grant from you) we will charge you the difference between what you’ve already paid and the total price (i.e. the price without an OLEV grant discount) in our quote.
+If we’ve already installed your charge point (and we’ve made reasonable attempts to get the information we need from you) we will charge you the difference between what you’ve already paid and the total price (i.e. the price without an OLEV grant discount) in our quote.
 This could be up to £350 for each charge point (based on the current OLEV grant).
 We can also charge you an administration fee of £50.

 There may be other grants or funding available to help you get a charge point installed.
 It’s up to you to confirm if you could be eligible and to apply for such funding.

 What to do if your circumstances change

 You must tell us if your circumstances change after signing section A of the customer declaration ahead of your installation date where this could affect your eligibility for the OLEV grant.